How the Cherokee Sheriff’s Office turns overdose data into actionable intelligence

 "We focused our efforts and identified a potential heroin distributor nearby," Harris said.
 "Subsequently, the dealer was arrested, and this single arrest had a direct impact on the amount of heroin overdoses in that area."

-Peregrine also allows users to drill down to the person level, providing a deeper, more granular understanding of the individuals behind the trends.
+Peregrine allows users to drill down to the person level, providing a deeper, more granular understanding of the individuals behind the trends.
 By integrating data from Harris’ overdose tracker with information from regional agencies’ data sources, Peregrine builds a comprehensive profile of each overdose victim.
 Users can click into any person’s profile to see:

 The above image contains notional data.